 Inter-institutional agreements

-The Lisbon Treaty provides the legal basis for new binding institutional agreements - see art.
-252 TFU.
+The Lisbon Treaty now provides the legal basis for new binding institutional agreements - see Art.
+295 TFEU.

 Notes

-- Powers to control the EU budget have been developed for the EU Parliament in this way.
+- Powers to control the EU budget have been developed for the European Parliament in this way.

-- The Treaty of Nice only allows inter-institutional agreements when all three institutions take part.
+- The Treaty of Nice only allowed inter-institutional agreements when all three institutions took part.
 The Council insisted on this following an agreement between the EU Commission and the Parliament on access to certain classified documents on which the Council did not agree.
+The Lisbon Treaty also requires a common accord between the three institutions to allow such agreements.